 For the Geography Ph.D. degree, at least three academic years of graduate academic work beyond the masters' degree are normally required.
 Students are expected to be in residence (enrolled full-time) at least two continuous years beyond the master's degree.
-The University requires at least one continuous academic year of full-time study (nine credit hours per semester) in residence at the University of Delaware (see the graduate Catalog for specific requirements).
-Course credit earned in our master's degree will be applied toward the Ph.D.
 The definitions of graduate courses and limits on transfers discussed at the beginning of the master's degree section also apply to the Ph.D.

 Course requirements.
 Students are expected to acquire general knowledge of the discipline of geography consistent with what would be expected of a faculty member in a geography department, along with specialized knowledge of both a topical area of research and technical method and research skills needed to carry out independent research in the topical area.
-While there are no minimum numbers of courses, roughly half of the courses applied to the Ph.D. program should be in topical areas related to the chosen concentration, and the other half should be in methodological areas needed for research in the chosen area.
+While there are no minimum numbers of courses, roughly half of the courses applied to the Ph.D. program should be in topical areas related to the chosen subfield of geography, and the other half should be in methodological areas needed for research in the chosen area.

+Upon matriculation of a student, the Geography Department Chair and the potential advisor(s) will begin to develop the proposed plan of courses, individually developed.
 Determining that a suite of courses adequately fulfills these requirements is one of the roles of the advisory committee.
 The committee will determine if the student has adequately understood these areas, over and above the evidence of the transcript, during the comprehensive examination typically taken in the second year of the program.